hellenike/textbook/docs/modules/module4/index.md

 ## Overview of module 4

-Practice, reading and composition are based on Lysias 1, sections 19-20: Euphiletos confronts the slave girl with his discovery that she has been cooperating with Eratosthenes.
+Practice, reading and composition are based on Lysias 1, sections 19-20: Euphiletos confronts the enslaved woman with his discovery that she has been cooperating with Eratosthenes.

 ### Language